 The best way to avoid an eviction process is to start with good renter screening and background checks.
 There is a process that can take a number of weeks to evict a renter.
 All evictions require a court hearing and an order signed by a judge.
 Because this process is lengthy, Nesbitt Realty is very swift to act when a tenant is even a day late.

 a good source for landlords in Fairfax County

-- Before you rent out your property in Fairfax County
+- Before you move a tenant into your investment in Fairfax County

 - Collections and evictions